knative/docs/contributing/DOCS-CONTRIBUTING.md

   For a list of the available branches in the `knative/docs` repo, see [Documentation Releases](https://github.com/knative/docs/blob/master/doc-releases.md).

-## Assigning reviewers
+## Assigning owners and reviewers

-For both documentation and code samples, you should assign your PR to a single owner.
-It's best to assign your PR to an owner rather than leaving it unassigned.
+For both documentation and code samples, you should assign your PR to a single owner ("*Assignee*").
+It's best to set the "Assignee" and include other stakeholders as "Reviewers" rather than leaving it unassigned or allowing [Prow](https://prow.k8s.io/command-help) to auto assign reviewers.

-For code samples, initially assign your PR to the SME who should review for technical accuracy.
-If you don't know who the appropriate owner/reviewer of your PR should be, you can assign it to the
+Use the `/assign` command to set the owner.
+For example: `/assign @owner_id`

-[current working group lead](./WORKING-GROUPS.md) of the related component.
+For code samples, initially set the owner of your PR to the SME who should review for technical accuracy.
+If you don't know who the appropriate owner is, nor who your reviewers should be for your PR, you can assign the [current working group lead](./WORKING-GROUPS.md) of the related component.

 If you want to notify and include other stakeholders in your PR review, use the `/cc` command.
-For example: `/cc @stakeholder1 @stakeholder2`
+For example: `/cc @stakeholder_id1 @stakeholder_id2`

 ## Docs contributor roles